dmitro-ts/rsschool-cv/cv.md

 **Telegram:** https://t.me/dmitry_tseluyko

 ## About me
 I worked as a gravure printer.
 I liked my profession, but with the outbreak of war in my country, I lost my job.
 Front End began to study 3 months ago.
 I like the layout process itself, it's just unlimited career growth.
-I am sure that everything will work out for me and I will find a job for the position of Junior Front End Developer
+I am sure that everything will work out for me and I will find a job for the position of Junior Front End Developer.

 ## My Skills
 * HTML5